Baseline Reference Implementation-1 using the core Provide stack.

 The Provide stack is a containerized microservices architecture written in Golang.
 The core microservices depend on NATS, NATS streaming, PostgreSQL and Redis.
 Note that the NATS server component is a fork that supports decentralized, ephemeral bearer authorization using signed JWTs.

-Vault provides key management for traditional symmetric and asymmetric encrypt/decrypt and sign/verify operations in addition to support for elliptic curves required for advanced messaging and privacy applications.
+Vault ****Key management for traditional symmetric and asymmetric encrypt/decrypt and sign/verify operations in addition to support for elliptic curves required for advanced messaging and privacy applications.

-NChain provides various APIs for building decentralized applications and deploying and managing peer-to-peer infrastructure.
-The service also provides daemons for (i) monitoring reachability of network infrastructure and (ii) creating durable, real-time event and analytics streams by subscribing to various networks (i.e., EVM-based block headers and log events).
+****NChain REST API for decentralized application building, and deploying and managing peer-to-peer infrastructure.
+The service provides daemons for (i) monitoring reachability of network infrastructure and (ii) creating durable, real-time event and analytics streams by subscribing to various networks (i.e., EVM-based block headers and log events).
+Privacy REST API Service that provides zero knowledge proof circuit management (creation and verification) to enable trust minimized enterprise ecosystems.
+Privacy delivers an agnostic privacy and cryptography solution, with built-in Gnark compatibility, at enterprise-scale.

 docker-compose), each isolated database runs within a single PostgreSQL container.

-Redis is used to cache frequently-updated and frequently-accessed key/value pairs (i.e., real-time network metrics).
+Redis ****Caches frequently-updated and frequently-accessed key/value pairs (i.e., real-time network metrics).

 Each microservice requires the presence of a